byunw/byunw.github.io/probability.md

 Let's solve problem using Bayes Theorem!

-Problem
+Problem:
 Bag1 has 75 red marbles and 25 blue marbles.
 Bag2 has 60 red marbles and 40 blue marbles.
 Bag3 has 45 red marbles and 55 blue marbles.
 Suppose we observe the chosen marble is red, what is the probability that bag 1 was chosen?
+$$
 P(bag 1 chosen |red marble chosen) = \frac{P(red marble chosen|bag 1 chosen)P(bag 1 chosen)}{P(red marble chosen)}
+$$